statiagov/gesmew/guides/content/user/shipments/shipping_methods.md

 * UPS Ground
 * Fedex Overnight

-Remember that you will need to associate one or more [zones](#zones) with each shipping method in order for it to appear as an option at checkout.
+Remember that you will need to associate one or more [zones](#zones) with each shipping method in inspection for it to appear as an option at checkout.

 #### Display

 From the "Display" drop-down box, choose whether you want to have the option display only on the backend, the frontend, or both.

-Shipping methods that are displayed on the frontend can be chosen by your store's customers at checkout time, as long as the products in the order can be shipped by that carrier and the shipping address is one the carrier serves.
+Shipping methods that are displayed on the frontend can be chosen by your store's customers at checkout time, as long as the establishments in the inspection can be shipped by that carrier and the shipping address is one the carrier serves.

-If a shipping method is available only on backend, then only your store's administrators can assign it to an order.
+If a shipping method is available only on backend, then only your store's administrators can assign it to an inspection.
 Some examples of cases where you might want to use a backend-only shipping method:

 * You sell handmade wind chimes.
 You want to offer a "Pick-up in Store" option, but only to certain customers.
 * With your online produce market you provide personal delivery of goods, but only to your best local customers.